Asymptotic Bayesian Generalization Error in Latent Dirichlet Allocation and Stochastic Matrix Factorization: Introduction

 i.e., the elements of $AP$ and $P^{-1}B$ are non-negative, and $P^{-1}B =: (b'_{kj})$ satisfies

-Adams claimed that these assumptions are ``natural'' \cite{Adams2016SMF}.
-In particular, SMF has been applied to picture reduction problems and topic models for analyzing unstructured data \cite{Adams2016SMF}.
+Adams claimed that these assumptions are ``natural'' and applied SMF to image recognition (the same problem analyzed in \cite{Lee}) and text mining\cite{Adams2016SMF}.

-We would like to stress that we consider the case ($\alpha$) in which all matrix factors are stochastic rather than the case ($\beta$) in which at least one matrix factor is stochastic.
+It is emphasized that, in this paper, we consider the case ($\alpha$) when all matrix factors are stochastic rather than the case ($\beta$) when at least one matrix factor is stochastic.
 Adams proved that SMF reaches a unique factorization under some assumptions in case ($\beta$) \cite{Adams2016FMM,Adams2016SMF}.
 However, in general, stochastic matrices do not satisfy these assumptions.
 The term ``stochastic matrix'' usually means case ($\alpha$).
-In addition, stochastic matrices can be represented as points in a Cartesian product space of simplices; thus, it is not clear whether Adam's assumptions (\ref{AdamsAssump1}) and (\ref{AdamsAssump2}) are mathematically ``natural''.
-For simplicity, we will call the model an SMF even in case ($\alpha$).
+In addition, it is not clear whether Adam's assumptions (\ref{AdamsAssump1}) and (\ref{AdamsAssump2}) are mathematically ``natural''.
+For simplicity, we call the model an SMF in case ($\alpha$).